-D.A.N (Dignity and Advocacy Network), a 501(c)3 non-profit, is dedicated to promoting mental health, preventing mental conditions and achieving victory over mental health issues and addictions through advocacy, education, research and service.
+D.A.N (Dignity and Advocacy Network), a 501(c)3 non-profit, is dedicated to promoting mental health and achieving victory over mental health issues and addictions through advocacy, education, research and service.
 To create more access to alternative supports along with or other than the "medical model" of medicating and hospitalization.
 To offer options of an alternative place to move through a mental health crisis without the trauma and drugging of the psychiatric hospitals.

 "Concern for the public’s health demands that disparities in treatment and the dis-proportionality of the burden of mental pain be eradicated."

 D.A.N envisions a just, humane and healthy society in which all people are accorded respect, dignity and the opportunity to achieve their full potential through meaningful social inclusion that is free from discrimination.
 The "stigma" of mental pain is something that we ourselves create when we label human experiences as "illness".